Skip to main content

 These classes should have a no-argument constructor.

-Or, they can be pre-created instances:
+Or, they can be pre-created instances if their construction is complex:

-const myModule = new MyModule();
+const myComplicatedModule = new MyComplicatedModule('xyzzy', 'plugh');

-moduleManager.registerInstance(myModule, options);
+moduleManager.registerInstance(myComplicatedModule, options);

 You can also register fairly arbitrary objects as instances, but you will need to specify a module name via the registration options: